Phone 1800 444 396

 What limits apply?

 You can split up to 85% of concessional contributions that were made during the previous financial year.
 You are unable to split your existing account balance and a minimum split amount of $500 applies.
 Any amounts that are split will form part of your spouse’s taxable component.
-Our Superannuation tax info sheet tells you more.
-For a copy visit our website or contact us.
+Our Superannuation tax information sheet tells you more.

-Split amounts received by your spouse do not count toward their contribution caps.
-Super splitting does not reduce your concessional contributions reported to the Australian Taxation Office for contribution cap purposes.
-See our Contribution caps info sheet for details.
+Split amounts received by your spouse do not count toward their contribution caps, and super splitting does not reduce your concessional contributions reported to the Australian Taxation Office for contribution cap purposes.
+See our Contribution caps information sheet for details.

 Can I claim a tax offset for the contributions I split?

-No, because the amount was originally made as a before tax contribution.
-You will need to make a separate after-tax contribution directly to your spouse’s account in order to claim a tax offset for eligible spouse contributions.
+No, because the amount was originally made as a before-tax contribution.
+You would need to make a separate after-tax contribution directly to your spouse’s account in order to claim a tax offset for eligible spouse contributions.

-When you receive your Brighter Super statement (any time from September 2023), simply complete a Contributions split form specifying the amount you want to redirect to your partner’s account.
-For the application to be valid you will need to declare your receiving spouse is either under their preservation age or between their preservation age and 64 but has not permanently retired.
-The form must be returned before 31 May 2024.
-For a copy, visit our website or give us a call.
+When you receive your Brighter Super statement (any time from September 2024), simply complete a Contributions split form specifying the amount you want to redirect to your partner’s account.
+For the application to be valid you will need to declare your receiving spouse is either under their preservation age or between their preservation age and 64, but not permanently retired.
+The form must be returned before 31 May 2025.

 Split contributions are preserved until your spouse permanently retires after reaching their preservation age.